The-Discounters/vizsurvey/README.md

 17. Fix the cors setting to be valid in the functions index.js once I know the production values.
 18. Fix the headers in putRequest (see TODO)
 19. ~~Add spinner to the consent page for when singup is executing and the debrief page so that the user can't close the browser window before data is written beacuse they think the survey is over.~~
-20. Do we want to allow simulatenous writes and put code in the function so that it doesn't overwrite the participant entry if the sequence number is less than?

 # What is VizSurvey